steff880/MS3-MyRecipeBook/TESTING.md

 ## Testing
 ### Bugs and fixes
 - Bug:
 Had an issue with **Materialize sidenav overlay**.
-When you open the sidenav, content is barely visible.
+When you open the sidenav, the content is barely visible.
 ![Sidenav Overlay](assets/img-readme/sidenav-overlay.png)

 - Fix:
-Did a research on how to deal with this issue and found solution on [Stack Overflow](https://stackoverflow.com/questions/38642911/how-to-disable-sidenav-overlay-in-materializecss).
+Did research on how to deal with this issue and found a solution on [Stack Overflow](https://stackoverflow.com/questions/38642911/how-to-disable-sidenav-overlay-in-materializecss).
 Then set the height and width of the overlay to **0**.

 - Bug:
-Issue with Event Listener when trying to check if passwords match.
+An issue with Event Listener when trying to check if passwords match.
-As I added same Event Listener to multiple elements and had a conflict on other pages.
+As I added the same Event Listener to multiple elements and had a conflict on other pages.

 ![JS Error](assets/img-readme/js-error.png)